 External Resources - Tracking Changes

-The following videos are especially useful if you want to reinforce how EF Core tracks entity changes in practice, how entity states evolve during a unit of work, and why tracking behavior directly affects SaveChanges(), SQL generation, and performance.
+The following videos are useful if you want to reinforce how EF Core tracks entity changes in practice, how entity states evolve during a unit of work, and how tracking behavior affects SaveChangesAsync() and performance.

-Video 1 - How does EF Core keeps track of changes?
+Video 1 - How does EF Core keep track of changes?

 Key timestamps: